milesj/shapeshifter/README.md

 Once the reference map exists, we can define the attribute type, which requires the `reference` property to point to a key found in the references map.
-An optional `subset` property can be defined that points to a subset found in the reference schema file.
+An optional `subset` property can be defined that points to a subset found in the reference schematic file.

 ```json
 "profile": {